Hall of Mosses Trail: Why We Didn’t Rush This Short Hike

 That moment is when I realized we were on the trail at likely the best possible time.

-Because the rainforest is still saturated from winter rain and new leaves and fern fronds have that vivid green color you only see in spring.
+Because the rainforest was still saturated from winter rain, and the new leaves and fern fronds glowed with that vivid green color you only get in spring.

 The Hall of Mosses Is Best Experienced Slowly